Trending Topics

 Are you a flight medic?
 Send your tips for a paramedic considering a career as a flight medic to editor@ems1.com.

-This article, originally published on November 28, 2016, has been updated.
+This article, originally published on November 28, 2016, has been updated with additional resources and information.